 We give so much and we expect something back.

 Maybe "expect" isn't exactly the word you might use, but something along those lines.
 Maybe we hope and dream of some reward.
 We dream of nurturing a little baby, showing off adorable outfits, sharing smiles and songs.
 We hope for Little Leaguers and Scouts following in our footsteps.
 We imagine our children surpassing our achievements--becoming doctors or millionaires--maybe a famous artist.
 Most of all, we imagine them thriving and happy in our arms.

-Most of us have nightmares about our children dying or disappearing and sometimes it happens.
+Most of us have nightmares about our children dying or disappearing, and truthfully, sometimes it happens.
 Many moms have had miscarriages or a "lost twin."
 Some chose abortion only to find themselves grieving.
 Others suffer through a baby or child's cancer and say goodbye, over and over again, until the child finally passes.

 When it happens, it seems like the world will end.
 The loss causes a deep emotional wound to her heart.
 She asks, "Why Me?"
 "Why this baby?"
 "What will I do now?"
 "How can I go on living?"